"I'm proud to be a part of this project.

 Be sure to style your hair and wear makeup as you want to appear in the photos.
 You can choose to wear makeup or not; either way is fine.
 No matter how you'd like to appear, you'll need to look neat and well groomed.
 No greasy skin or hair, please.

 Please wear clothing that's appropriate for the type of activity you'll be doing.
 Before you put on or pack your clothing for the shoot, examine each piece carefully.
 Look for snags, holes, and loose threads and fix them as needed.
 Make sure all your clothing is free of wrinkles, lint and animal hair as well.

 If you're asked to bring any devices, like a laptop or cellphone, please clean it carefully and make sure it's fingerprint-free.

 Please DO NOT wear any clothing with visible brand names or symbols, or in neon colors.

 Depending on the goals of our shoot, you may be asked to wear and bring specific items.
 See the Session Checklist below for a handy list of what else to bring with you.

-"Earlier this month Maria and I got the opportunity to work with S Lindley Ashline in a photoshoot for her amazing growing business, Diverse Stock Photos.
+"Earlier this month Maria and I got the opportunity to work with S Lindley Ashline in a photoshoot for her amazing growing business, Representation Matters.
 She is so talented!
 The work she is doing brings body positive, diverse, and fun photos to the stock photo market and will ultimately result in a better representation of "real" people in things like marketing ads, business tools, and social media posts.

 We were both so grateful to be a part of her mission.
 Thanks for the great experience, Lindley!" - Rebecca Thornton, DSP model